 With the Guider 2s, you have the choice of using a glass build plate or a flexible magnet build plate.
 Why use one over the other?

 Glass build surfaces provide a very flat build surface for many materials such as PLA to adhere to.
 When heated the glass surface tension increases, allowing for some materials to find adequate adhesion.
 As the glass plate cools, the surface tension drops and allows the object to simply pop off the glass.
-The object also has a wonderful glass looking sheen on the area that touches the surfaces.
-Further to this glass allows to other adhesion materials to be used.
+The object also has a wonderful glass-looking sheen on the area that touches the surfaces.
+Further to this glass allows other adhesion materials to be used.
 Some people prefer to use "Blue Painters Tape" to hold the object on the plate.
 This tape can very easily adhere to the glass surface.
 A helpful tip when printing on glass is to really squish the filament onto the glass.
 Making sure the filament is really pressed onto the glass on the first layer will give it its best chance for adhesion.

 Using a flexible magnetic build plate has other advantages.
 For some more "stubborn" materials that don't adhere as well to glass, the textured build plate can be very effective.
 The textured surface allows for more surface area for the filament to grip onto the filament compared to the flat glass.
-More surface area means that the first layer has a better chance for the filament lock down the print.
+More surface area means that the first layer has a better chance for the filament to lock down the print.
 Sometimes for some materials putting a small amount of glue-stick can secure the object on the plate.
 When the plate cools down, the object can then pop off the plate quite easily.
 The magnetic flexible plate allows you to take the entire plate off and bend it thereby popping the object off before needing to cool it down.
 Please ensure you bend it within tolerances shown in the image above as the metal surface does have a yield point whereby a fold in the plate will be irreversible.

 Build Volume and Enclosure

-The printer has a print volume of X= 280mm, Y=250mm and Z= 300mm.
+The printer has a print volume of X= 280mm, Y=250mm, and Z= 300mm.

-Its solid metal enclosure is fitted with an exhaust activated carbon filter to ensure that it can capture as many fumes as possible when printing with materials such as ABS, Nylon and ASA which produce airborne byproducts which are unhealthy for long term exposure.
+Its solid metal enclosure is fitted with an exhaust activated carbon filter to ensure that it can capture as many fumes as possible when printing with materials such as ABS, Nylon, and ASA which produce airborne byproducts which are unhealthy for long term exposure.

 The enclosure is designed to capture heat and allow consistent temperature.
 This is function is very important for printing materials that tend to warp during cooling.
 Even ambient temperatures ensure that the part does not shink in some areas which can lift corners of the part from the bed or lead to abnormal dimensional issues for the final print.

-Featuring a 2-megapixel camera, you can always check your print with from your computer or on your phone when you are out and about.
+Featuring a 2-megapixel camera, you can always check your print from your computer or on your phone when you are out and about.